The Company

 Why an Adhesive?

-In an engineered building it is necessary to avoid concentrations of energy and to provide wide load paths from the peak of the roof to the walls, and then to the foundation where the energy can be safely dissipated into the ground.
+Optimal engineering designs avoid concentrations of energy and to provide wide load paths from the peak of the roof to the walls, and then to the foundation where the energy can be safely dissipated into the ground.

 Cyclic forces tend to loosen nail connections.
 Once nails pull out, they don’t go back in.
 Point loading along the load path often results in catastrophic failure.
 A 6d nail seldom holds more than 250 pounds of pull-out force.
 One foot of 2x4 framing with three 6d nails can withstand 750 pounds of pullout force.
 This is where adhesives can significantly reinforce the framing of plywood assembly.
 A twelve-inch bead of elastomeric adhesive with a 300 PSI shear strength can offer 3600 pounds per linear foot to such an assembly.
 Add 750 pounds of strength from three nails and the result is a 4350-pound-per-linear-foot assembly.
 The adhesive’s elastomeric properties accommodate cyclic forces seen in wind and seismic events.